studiopengpeng/ASCOMETAL/wp-content/plugins/livemesh-siteorigin-widgets/readme.txt

 2. Unzip the downloaded livemesh-so-widgets.zip file and upload to the `/wp-content/plugins/` directory or install the Livemesh SiteOrigin Widgets plugin from WordPress repository.
 Activate the plugin through the 'Plugins' menu in WordPress
 3. Enable all the widgets you need from Plugins &gt; SiteOrigin Widgets.
 4. If you need page builder functions, install and activate the <strong>optional plugin</strong> <a href="https://wordpress.org/plugins/siteorigin-panels/" rel="nofollow">Page Builder by SiteOrigin</a>.
-4. For Portfolio widget, install and activate the <strong>optional plugin</strong> <a href="https://wordpress.org/plugins/jetpack/" rel="nofollow">Jetpack by WordPress.com</a>.
-The Portfolio widget is built using custom post types registered by <strong>Custom Content Types</strong> module.
-Activate and configure this Jetpack module and check the option 'Enable Portfolio Projects for this site' at the bottom of Settings &gt; Writing page.
+4. For Portfolio widget, install and activate the <strong>optional plugin</strong> <a href="https://wordpress.org/plugins/portfolio-post-type/" title="Portfolio Post Type">Portfolio Post Type plugin</a>.
+The Portfolio widget is built using custom post type registered by this plugin.

-Optionally, you can import the sample data that replicates the demo site for you by importing the file sample-data.xml file located in the plugin directory.
+Optionally, if you have <a href="http://portfoliotheme.org/products/livemesh-siteorigin-widgets-pro/" title="Livemesh SiteOrigin Widgets Pro" target="_blank">premium version</a> installed, you can import the sample data that replicates the demo site for you by importing the file sample-data.xml file located in the plugin directory.
 The import option is available under Tools &gt; Import in WordPress admin.

 == Frequently Asked Questions ==